CFLIT: Coexisting Federated Learning and Information Transfer: Convergence Analysis and Learning Optimization

 As shown in Section II-B, over-the-air model aggregation constructs a noisy estimate $\hat{\mathbf{r}}_t$ at the AP using \eqref{aggregated_signal}.
 The estimation accuracy of $\hat{\mathbf{r}}_t$ affects the convergence of over-the-air FL because the estimation error leads to inaccurate global model update.
-We quantify the estimation accuracy by the MSE between $\hat{\mathbf{r}}_t$ and the ground-truth $\mathbf{r}_t$ as { }where the expectation is taken with respect to the communication noise.
+We quantify the estimation accuracy by the MSE between $\hat{\mathbf{r}}_t$ and the ground-truth $\mathbf{r}_t$ as